Getting here

-The beautiful thing about a trip to Ireland is that nowhere is too far away to visit – you can travel from the top of the country to the bottom in just 7 hours!
-Strandhill is 7km away from Sligo, which is served by a network of national roads to the north (N15), south (N17) and east (M4) – see map for more info
+You can travel from the top of the country to the bottom in just 7 hours!
+Strandhill is 7km away from Sligo, which is served by a network of national roads to the north (N15), south (N17) and east (M4).

 Strandhill is only 2½ hours from Dublin by road, 3 hours from Belfast and 45 minutes from Knock airport, so what are you waiting for?
 For those without a car, an option is to take the train from Dublin to Sligo and watch the world go by as you make your way to our hidden gem.
 Or jump aboard one of the many Bus Eireann bus routes from all over the country.

-The first turnoff for Strandhill is “Exit S1″ about 6km before Sligo town.
+The first turnoff for Strandhill is “Exit S1” about 6km before Sligo town.
 After taking this, about 3.5km later you will come to a roundabout where you should turn left.
 This will take you along a windy road around the back of the mountain, with amazing views of the seal colony on Culleenamore.
 Care should be taken as the road gets quite narrow and dangerous at times.
 This route will lead you directly to the Top Road or Carrowbunnaun.

 Belfast 202km